polyswarmer/documentation/_i18n/en/_pages/testing_lin.md

 1. build a Docker image of your Microengine
 1. run `docker-compose` to use `tox` to execute your testing logic in `src/scan_test.py`

+Run the following commands from the root of your project directory.

-Build a your Microengine into a Docker image:
+Build your Microengine into a Docker image:
 ```bash
 docker build -t ${PWD##*/} -f docker/Dockerfile .
 ```